jasonsiders/apex-async-actions/README.md

 ## **Getting Started**

-`apex-async-actions` is available as an, Unlocked package.
+`apex-async-actions` is available as an Unlocked package.
 Follow these instructions to get started.

 ### Install Dependencies

-`apex-async-actions` is uses `lwc-related-list` to display Action records in the UI, and `apex-logger` for logging,.
-You must install the latest version of each of these packages before installing `apex-async-actions`.
+`apex-async-actions` uses the `lwc-related-list` package to display Action records in the UI, and the `apex-logger` package for logging.
+You must install the latest version of each of these packages before installing `apex-async-actions`:

 You can view the latest versions of these packages below: